-ConnectIN is evaluating the internet connectivity of First Nation communities in western Canada.
-Led by led by three First Nations regional technology organizations, its goal is to better assess gaps in infrastructure and services.
-The results will better inform policy that address these challenges.
+In 2019-2020, ConnectIN evaluated the internet connectivity of First Nation communities in western Canada.
+Led by led by three First Nations regional technology organizations, its goal was to better assess gaps in infrastructure and services, in order to better inform policy that address these challenges.

-- Small computing devices are installed in participating public builds
+- Small computing devices (banana pis) were installed in participating public builds

-- These devices will record: GPS location, internet latency, internet speed, and the amount of traffic on the network
+- These devices recorded: internet latency, internet speed, and the amount of traffic on the network

-- The devices cannot see who is using the internet, or what websites are being visited.
+- The devices could not see who was using the internet, or what websites were being visited

-- The results (and the methodology used) will be openly shared with the public
+- The results (and the methodology used) are available to view here

-- Other communities wishing to deploy similar internet tests will be able to copy this methodology
+- Other communities wishing to deploy similar internet tests are now able to copy this methodology

 - The setup for the banana pi devices has been made open source